Labour plans to target embattled Sunak regarding ‘dirty dozen’ Tory candidates

 Ms. Hulse told The Independent: “The tweet was clicked in error.”
 She later realized her mistake and “immediately deselected the tweet.”
 Ms. Hulse apologised for “any offence caused.”

-Photographed during Bible center launch in Wales, Darren Millar, prominent figure in Clwyd North, was seen bending before purportedly Islamophobic hate preacher.
+Photographed during a Bible center launch in Wales, Darren Millar, a prominent figure in Clwyd North, was seen bending before a purportedly Islamophobic hate preacher.
 His connections to another pastor who has faced allegations of homophobia have come to light.

 Mr. Millar told the BBC that he did not endorse the views of the pastors.
 It is unjustifiable to treat individuals unfairly due to their sexual orientation or religious beliefs.